um-acs/acs_docs/docs/policies/terms_conditions.rst

 #. **PHI data**.
 All PHI data must be handled by authorized IDSC personnel and is NOT directly available from your secure server.
 All uploads and downloads are handed by authorized IDSC personnel only.
 #. **Deleted data**.
 All deleted data is securely removed from the system.

 Along with these security precautions, we also conduct regular security tests and audits in accordance with PCI and HIPAA standards.
-IDSC welcomes any external audits and will make every effort to comply with industry standards or we will reject the project.
+IDSC welcomes any external audits and will make every effort to comply with industry standards.